 Scott Minerd is a founding and managing partner at Guggenheim Partners.
 In his role as Global Chief Investment Officer, he guides the firm’s investment strategies and oversees client accounts across a broad range of fixed-income and equity securities.

 Previously, Minerd was a managing director with Credit Suisse First Boston in charge of trading and risk management for the Fixed Income Credit Trading Group.
 In this position, he was responsible for the corporate bond, preferred stock, money markets, U.S. government agency and sovereign debt, derivatives securities, structured debt and interest rate swaps trading business units.

-Prior to that, Minerd was Morgan Stanley’s London based European Capital Markets Products Trading and Risk Manager responsible for Eurobonds, Euro-MTNs, domestic European Bonds, FRNs, derivative securities and money market products in 12 European currencies and Asian markets.
+Prior to that, Minerd was Morgan Stanley’s London based European Capital Markets Products Trading and Risk Manager.
 He has also held capital markets positions with Merrill Lynch and Continental Bank.
-Prior to that, he was a Certified Public Accountant and worked for the public accounting firm of Price Waterhouse.
+He also served as a Certified Public Accountant and worked for the public accounting firm of Price Waterhouse.

 Minerd holds a B.S. degree in Economics from the Wharton School, University of Pennsylvania, Philadelphia, and has completed graduate work at the University of Chicago’s Graduate School of Business and the Wharton School, University of Pennsylvania.